troy-west/apache-kafka-number-stations/README.md

 {"time":1557125670872,"name":"065","type":"MOR","longitude":-102,"latitude":-34,"content":[".----"]}
 ```

-As you can see we have messages of type English, German, and Morse Code.
-There are also some spurious 'UXX' type messages.
+We have messages of type English, German, and Morse Code.
+There are also some spurious of type 'UXX'.

 # 2. Implement the JSON Serializer / Deserializer